Last updated

 A demanding but efficient 541-meter climb that puts you directly above the island cluster of Henningsvær with panoramic views across the Vestfjord.

-The trail starts from pull-outs along Route 816 before the Festvåg bridge.
-There's no proper trailhead parking lot.
-Just gravel spots on the roadside that fill up fast in July.
+The trailhead is on Route 816, about 2 km before the first bridge into Henningsvær.
+There's a paid car park at Festvåg (marked as "Festvågtind Car Park" on Google Maps, payable by app) and a few free spots further along the road near the bridge at Engøya.
+All of them fill up fast in July.
 Get there early morning or push it to late evening.
-During peak summer, the midnight sun means you can start at 9 PM and hike in full daylight with almost nobody on the trail.
+During peak summer, the midnight sun means you can start at 21:00 and hike in full daylight with almost nobody on the trail.

 The descent is harder than the climb.
-Steep dirt sections turn slippery even in dry conditions, and after rain the trail becomes treacherous.
-Mud on a 40-degree slope with loose rock underneath.
+Loose gravel on steep ground requires careful footwork even in dry conditions, and after rain the trail gets genuinely treacherous.
 If it rained that morning, consider postponing.

 Sturdy hiking boots with aggressive tread.
-Running shoes or light trail shoes will fail you on the scree and the muddy descent.
-Bring water and snacks.
-There are no facilities at the trailhead.
-No toilets, no water source, nothing.
-Pack it in, pack it out.
+Trail runners won't cut it on the scree and the boulder section at the bottom.
+Bring water and food.
+There are no facilities at the trailhead or anywhere on the trail: no toilets, water source, or shelter.

-The hiking season runs June through September.
-Outside that window, conditions deteriorate rapidly.
-Winter ascents carry severe avalanche risk and require crampons and an ice axe.
-Low clouds and sea fog can roll in with almost no warning during any season and completely erase the view.
-Check the forecast on yr.no before you go.
+The hiking season runs roughly mid-May through October, depending on snow conditions.
+Outside that window, the steep terrain makes conditions significantly more demanding.
+Winter ascents are advised against entirely because of the gradient.
+Low clouds and sea fog can roll in fast during any season and completely erase the view.
+Check yr.no before you go.
 If the summit is socked in, spend your time in Henningsvær instead and come back another day.

-This is a hike for fit people who are comfortable with exposure and loose terrain.
-It's not a family walk.
-It's not a casual afternoon stroll.
-If steep descents on slippery ground sound miserable to you, the coastal paths around Henningsvær village offer a completely different experience of Lofoten's landscape without the physical toll.
+Festvågtind is a hike for reasonably fit people who don't mind sustained steep terrain and uneven footing.
+It's not a family walk with small children (though the lake at Heiavatnet works well as a turnaround point for families with older kids).
+If steep descents on loose ground sound miserable, the coastal paths around Henningsvær village offer a completely different experience without the physical toll.

-For photographers, the summit puts Henningsvær's island cluster directly below you, with the ocean and mountains layered behind it.
-Late evening light in summer rakes across the islands at a low angle.
+For photographers, the summit puts Henningsvær's island cluster directly below you, with ocean and mountains layered behind it.
+Late evening light in summer rakes across the islands at a low angle, and if you're here during midnight sun season, you can time the hike to catch it without worrying about a dark descent.

-The trail gets crowded in July.
-Bodies moving slowly on a narrow, steep path create bottlenecks.
+More than 28,000 people hiked Festvågtind in a recent year, and in July it shows.
+Bodies moving slowly on a narrow, steep path create bottlenecks, and the car parks overflow.
 June and early September are better months if you have flexibility.
-The weather is less predictable in September, but the crowds thin dramatically and the light turns golden earlier in the evening.
+The weather is less predictable in September, but the trail is noticeably quieter and the light turns golden earlier in the evening.

 The false summit near Heiavatnet offers clear views of Henningsvær without the exposed final ridge.
 It's an alternative if conditions deteriorate or heights aren't your thing.